 Regular inspection and testing of school plant and equipment is conducted to legislative requirements by competent contractors.
-Records of such monitoring will be kept in school office (Key areas for compliance are outlined on the Grid)
+Records of such monitoring will be kept in the caretaker cupboard or offices (Key areas for compliance are outlined in 'Maintenance and inspection requirements on the Grid and the DfE's Good Estate Management for schools).